 How to identify glossy buckthorn

-- Tall understory shrub or small tree up to 25 feet high.
+- Glossy buckthorn (Frangula alnus) is a tall understory shrub or small tree up to 25 feet high.

 - Spreading, loosely branched crown.